hexdreamer/tesseract-build/README.md

 Having run **build_all.sh** and successfully built Tesseract we need to provide it with the reference data it will use to recognize the characters in the language we are interested in.

-Run **Scripts/test_tesseract.sh** to download some trained data for horizontal and vertical Japanese scripts, vertical traditional Chinese scripts, and run a quick OCR test on these 2 images:
+Run **Scripts/test_tesseract.sh** to download some trained data for traditional Chinese, English and Japanese scripts, and run a quick OCR test on these sample images:

 <table>
 <tr>